eric-mena/astronomy-buddy-api/README.md

 - Check 7timer service status

 **No targets returned**
-- Verify your viewing window configuration (EVENING_START_HOUR, EVENING_END_HOUR)
+- Verify your viewing window configuration (eveningStartHour, eveningEndHour parameters)
 - Check that your viewing level isn't too restrictive
+- Try different times of year for different celestial visibility

+**Invalid parameters error**
+- Ensure latitude is between -90 and 90
+- Ensure longitude is between -180 and 180
+- Ensure elevation is a valid number (can be negative for below sea level)

 **API authentication errors**
 - Verify your Astronomy API credentials are correct and active
+- Check that credentials are properly set in the .env file

 **Port already in use**
-- Change the PORT in your .env file or stop the conflicting service
+- Change the PORT in your .env file
+- Stop the conflicting service: `lsof -ti:3000 | xargs kill`

+## Performance Tips

+- **Cache responses**: Same location and time will return similar results for a few hours
+- **Batch requests**: If checking multiple locations, use Promise.all() in your client
+- **Rate limiting**: The Astronomy API has rate limits on the free tier
+- **Time zones**: API uses UTC by default; adjust eveningStartHour/eveningEndHour for your timezone

 ## License